ArnobChowdhury/virtual_admin/README.md

 #### Add an employee to the company

-Only an admin can add another user as user as an employee of the company.
+Only an admin can add another user as an employee of the company.
 Please note, a new user account is to be created before adding the user as employee.
 Send a POST request to http://127.0.0.1:8000/accounts/add-employee/ .
 Authorization header like previous example is needed.
 JSON body example:

 ```